leocelente/kiss/README.md

 ## Intended Use

 The main use-case for this library is communication via some sort of streaming serial interface, where there is no defined "frame".
-Be it simple UART or a Radio.
+Be it simple UART or radio.

 ## Diferences from the Original KISS

 The original KISS protocol is an adaptation of the Serial Line Internet Protocol (SLIP), adding special commands to configure TNCs.
-This versions, removes all predefined commands, but keeps the "command" field.
+This version, removes all predefined commands, but keeps the "command" field.
 So that you can still differentiate plain-old-data from a configuration command.
 What the configuration does is up to the user.

 # Reference
 [Description of the KISS-TNC Protocol](http://www.ka9q.net/papers/kiss.html)